 Uzbekistan Trip.
 Day 3: Bukhara

-If yesterday we had to wake up as early as 4 in the morning to catch up the flight, today's itinerary started a bit late, so we fly out the bed a bit late!
-The weather still freezing with the temperature never go beyond 10 degree Celsius, even in the midday.
-We added another later in clothing to withstand the coldness.
+If yesterday we had to wake up as early as 4 in the morning to catch the flight, today's itinerary started a bit late, so we flew out of bed a bit late!
+The weather is still freezing, with the temperature never going beyond 10 degrees Celsius, even in the midday.
+We added another layer of clothing to withstand the coldness.

 No matter what, the journey must still go on.
 By 10 am, our bus headed to the center of Bukhara.
-Bolo Haouz Mosque, Ark Citadel and the Kalyan Minaret are some of the most famous structures.
-Another important and symbolic highlight is the Lyabi-Hauz Ensemble, stop in the evening.
+Bolo Haouz Mosque, Ark Citadel, and the Kalyan Minaret are some of the most famous structures.
+Another important and symbolic highlight is the Lyabi-Hauz Ensemble, which we stop at in the evening.

 As some of our group members took the chance to pray, we explored the mosque inside out.
-Well, I just make dua's that hopefully we were protected from the on-the-rise corona-virus pandemic... :P, later called covid-19.
+Well, I just make dua's that hopefully we are protected from the on-the-rise coronavirus pandemic... later called covid-19.

 The decorated ayvan (iwan) with ornamented ceiling

 Majestically designed in the prayer hall.
-The mehrab dated 17th century.
+The mehrab is dated to the 17th century.

 The summer ayvan with ornamented ceiling